New to leadership? Don’t become a people pleaser

-by Ginka Toegel, Jean-Louis Barsoux Published 21 April 2021 in Brain circuits • 2 min read
+by Ginka Toegel, Jean-Louis Barsoux Published April 21, 2021 in Brain Circuits • 2 min read

 Most teams take a reactive approach to conflict by trying to improve team members’ capabilities to respond to clashes.
 These approaches often allow frustrations to build up for too long, making it difficult to reset negative impressions.